anubhav231989/todo/README.md

-The Classic "Hello World" TODO Application.
+The Classic "Hello World" TODO Application for 3 Tier Web Architecture Demo Purpose.

 The front-end of the application is in jquery/HTML.
 The rest apis the front-end interacts with is a node/express application with mysql as the database.